Markov Chain Monte Carlo convergence diagnostics

 Simple bimodal probability density distribution

 Just as promised, a simple bimodal probability density distribution.
-Because we know exactly what we put in we know that these samples match what we expected, but we basically never now the exact form of our posterior density, otherwise why are we using MCMC?
-So if we didn’t know if this was what this was meant to look like we could try and figure out if the sampler seems to have converged or not.
-We can possibly do this by analysing the trace.
+Because we know exactly what we put in, we know that these samples match what we expected, but we basically never know the exact form of our posterior density; otherwise, why are we using MCMC?
+So if we didn’t know if this was what this was meant to look like, we could try and figure out if the sampler seems to have not converged.
+We can possibly do this by analyzing the trace.

 I’m using the ArviZ python package to do this analysis.